 Finally, the Kumari (living goddess), leaves the seclusion of her temple in a palanquin and leads a procession through the streets of Kathmandu to thank Lord Indra, the rain god.
 The main attraction of the festival is the procession of chariots and masked dancers representing deities and demons.
 Indra is called Yanya in Newari.
 Jaad (Nepali local liquor) flows from the Bahirab statue, which is remarkable to look at in Hanuman Dhoka.
 The Dasavatar or the ten incarnations of Lord Vishnu is also staged every night during the grand festival.

 - Majipa Lakhey from Majipat

 - Pulukishi (Yeravat Hathi) from Naradevi

 - Mahakali and Kathi Maka Naach from Bhaktapur

 The Linga (Yasingh) is pulled down signaling the end of Indra Jatra festival on the last day of the festival.
 It is taken to the confluence of Bagmati and Bishnumati in Teku to be put to rest.

 The end of the Indra Jatra festival heralds the beginning of Dashain and Tihar celebrated with great enthusiasm not only in the Kathmandu Valley but throughout the country.

 Festivals in Nepal are often associated with deep-rooted religious faiths and traditions, but also have the benefit of bringing people from different backgrounds together and inspiring them to celebrate together.
 Everyone can take part in this festival.
-If you also want to experience the excitement of this grand festival, make sure you visit the historic city during the first week of September this year.
+If you also want to experience the excitement of this grand festival, make sure you visit the historic city this week.
 The grand celebration will surely bring a great dose of excitement and lasting memories, so why get left behind?
-Visit Kathmandu this September and be a part of Indra Jatra!
+Visit Kathmandu this week and be a part of Indra Jatra!